-How to make Chewy Easter egg cookies with this easy and so flavorful recipe.
+How to make Chewy easter chocolate chip cookies with this easy and so flavorful recipe.
 These easter cookies are soft and chewy center and have a crisp edge outside perfect for an easter celebration or at any other snack time for the kids.

 We love these mini chocolate egg cookies for their nutty brown sugar taste, with their chewy center and crunchy edges which make a perfect treat to be enjoyed during the Easter season.